Sell Designer Clothes: What They’re Worth & Best Places to Sell

 4. Protect yourselfIf you’re shipping designer clothes to a private buyer, get payment before you ship.
 If you’re meeting a private buyer in person, take a friend along for security and meet in a well-lit, busy public area.
 Some police stations have set up camera-monitored safe areas for this purpose.

 5. If you can’t sell it, donate itDesigner clothing that can’t be sold can still be donated to charity – and the value often qualifies as a tax write-off.
 Or, you can consign your clothing with a store like My Sister’s Closet, which donates unsold items to thrift stores that benefit homeless pets, the environment and wildlife.
-“We are full-circle for recycling by selling used clothing and accessories, and donating what we can’t sell,” says Sine.
-Use these tips to make an informed decision so you can enjoy a pleasant experience and get a fair price when you sell your designer clothes.

 Next: Cash for golf clubs: prices, trade in values & places to sell